-Without the Fan Protection Act, Ticketmaster can restrict fans to only get "Credit Card Entry" Tickets.
+Without S116 and H315, Ticketmaster can limit fans to only get restricted tickets.

-Ticketmaster's "Credit Card Entry" tickets require a fan to present the credit card used to buy the ticket, plus a government-issued identification card for the person who bought the ticket.
+Ticketmaster's "Restricted" tickets can require a fan to present the credit card used to buy the ticket, plus a government-issued identification card for the person who bought the ticket.
 Venues using these restricted tickets could deny admission to fans whose credentials do not match the original ticket buyer, as seen in the attached restrictions displayed on Ticketmaster's website.

-Without the Fan Protection Act, citizens and businesses can't even give away tickets to friends, family, or clients, because the purchaser's name won't match the ticketholder.
+Without the S116 and H315, citizens and businesses can't even give away tickets to friends, family, or clients, because the purchaser's name won't match the ticketholder.
 Parents could be forced to accompany their teenagers to the event gate to show ID of the ticket purchaser, rather than allowing the teen to present their ticket to the usher.